+1 (860) 406 1782

 Creme Fraiche

+Mix crème fraîche with the zest of Meyer lemons and juice, season with salt and pepper, and set aside.
 Fill one medium bowl with about 3-4 inches of cold water.
-This is called your water bath and is used in the final step, set aside.
+Chef Note: This is called your water bath and is used in the final step.
+Set it aside.

-In a large bowl mix the sodium alginate with 1/2 the fruit juice and blend till completely dissolved using your mixer or immersion blender.
-(If you don’t have an immersion blender try to use a bowl that will allow the liquid to constantly move, and is deep enough so that the mixer attachments can blend properly).
-If it blends properly you will see a foam form on top.
+In a large bowl, mix the sodium alginate with 1/2 the fruit juice and blend till completely dissolved using your mixer or immersion blender.
+Chef Note: If you don’t have an immersion blender, try to use a bowl that will allow the liquid to move constantly, and is deep enough so that the mixer attachments can blend properly.
+If it blends properly, you will see a foam form on top.

 Assembly

-Slice Hamachi into thin 8th of an inch pieces.
-Spread 1/2 Tablespoons of Crème Fraiche mix on the bottom of a chilled plate.
-Place 4 pieces of the sliced Hamachi, top with a tsp of pickled vegetables and orange segments.
-Garnish with Caviar, Upland Cress, Chervil and flowers.
+Remove the Hamachi from the cure and rinse off any excess cure mix.
+Pat dry with a paper towel.
+Slice the Hamachi into thin 8th-of-an-inch pieces.
+Spread 1/2 Tablespoon of crème fraîche mixture on the bottom of a chilled plate.
+Place four pieces of the sliced Hamachi on top with a teaspoon of pickled vegetables and orange segments.
+Garnish with "caviar", upland cress, chervil, and flowers.
 Finish with a pinch of sea salt and olive oil.

 Wine Match